Rolands-Laucis/Pauca/readme.md

 ### Brief intro.
 What does Pauca do?

-The Pauca language syntax is LISP-like, where lists (aka "tags") are denoted with square brakets.
+The Pauca language syntax is LISP-like, where lists are denoted with square brakets.
 The first element in a list is a function and the rest are its parameters.
 These can be nested of course.

 ``[sym "int"]`` tells Pauca to look for a symbol string "int".
 A literal string in the source code text file.

-These and other tags can be chained together, like so:
+These and other lists can be chained together, like so:

 ``[sym "public int "] [var "the_variable_name"] ...``